2019 Shark Tank of Wellness Student Global Competition

 Total value of all prizes is USD $10,000.

-Additional noncash prizes include airfare and hotel accommodations in Hong Kong for the top three student finalists (individual or team leader) and their professors.
+Additional noncash prizes include airfare and hotel accommodations in Singapore for the top three student finalists (individual or team leader) and their professors.
 Also included is access to the three-day Summit (a $3,630 value), including all general sessions, breakout discussions and industry forums, featuring global industry leaders.
 A myriad of social events and a final evening gala is included.
 This is a priceless opportunity to meet and learn from global visionaries.

 Entries will be judged on the following criteria, which will hold equal weight: